 Developed a variety of products designed to enable managed service providers to remotely support and manage their client networks.
 Technologies primarily consisted of Django, Node JS, Visual Basic, and C# along with tools like Redis, Postgres, Elasticsearch, HAProxy, Docker and Vagrant.

 Working as a systems engineer for a family-owned business serving a wide variety of clients that need network design, management, and support without the cost of employing a full-time team of staff.

 My primary clients include:

-Helped run a small web hosting provider involving a handful of Linux servers.
+Ran a small web hosting provider involving a handful of Linux servers.
 Hosted sites for clients, friends, and family.
-The project was an experiment to test the strengths and automation capabilities of Linux in a production environment.
+The project was an experiment to test the security and automation capabilities of Linux in a production environment.

 I volunteered from January 2001 until February of 2005, at which time I was hired on part-time.
 In September 2005 I was brought on full-time.
 While on-duty, I responded to 911 requests for assistance aboard an ALS ambulance and/or technical rescue vehicle.
-Duties included providing patient care, teamwork, critical thinking, problem solving, and respect for the changing command structure on emergency scenes.
-Helped maintain the services IT systems.
+Duties included providing patient care, teamwork, critical thinking, disaster planning, problem solving, and rapidly changing environments and command structures on emergency incidents.
+I also helped maintain IT systems for the service.

 Provided support on an on-call basis to numerous companies and individuals in the Columbia River Gorge area, providing phone, e-mail, and on-site support for a variety of Windows and Linux networks.